litestar-org/litestar/docs/usage/htmx.rst

 HTMXTemplate Response Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most common  use-case for `htmx` to render an html page or html snippet.
+The most common  use-case for HTMX to render an html page or html snippet.
 Litestar makes this easy by providing
-an :class:`HTMXTemplate <litestar.contrib.htmx.response.HTMXTemplate>` response:
+an :class:`~litestar.contrib.htmx.response.HTMXTemplate` response:

 .. code-block:: python